mpvnet-player/mpv.net/Manual.md

 The ScriptingExtension implements the C# scripting host using [CS-Script](https://www.cs-script.net/).

-I use this extension as well to develop and debug all my C# scripts.
+I use this extension as well to develop and debug C# scripts.
 Once the code was developed and debugged, I move the code from the extension to a standalone script.

 [Source Code](extensions)